loopholelabs/drafter/README.md

 $ file /dev/kvm # Should return "/dev/kvm: character special (10/232)"
 ```

 Using Drafter for live migration also requires the NBD kernel module to be loaded, preferably with more devices than the default (12).
-You can increase the amount of available NBD devices by running the following:
+You can increase the number of available NBD devices by running the following:

 ```shell
 $ sudo modprobe nbd nbds_max=4096